ConductorOne/baton-jenkins/README.md

 After successfully syncing data, use the baton CLI to list the resources and see the synced data. baton resources baton stats

 ## Plugins
+In order to manage users and roles within jenkins we need to install the followings plugins.

 [People View Plugin](https://plugins.jenkins.io/people-view/)
 Provides the "People" view and API that were part of Jenkins up to version 2.451.